aztekinetix/photobook/PhotoBook/ReadMe.txt

+﻿  This is a demo app where the administrator can
+        add photographers and their work to be displayed as a catalog of images.
+        This is a simple app where I am using Ninject to provide dependency injection, specifically for the Image manager.
+It is using Entity Framework Code First approach and Identity Framework to authorize and authenticate users.
+Also, the application creates the account and role of admin, once it is started.

+  Below you can find more details about the work done:

-﻿    <httpRuntime maxRequestLength="1048576" /> It was added to the web.config system.web
+    <httpRuntime maxRequestLength="1048576" /> It was added to the web.config system.web
 	in order to accept multiple upload of photos

 	Keys were added to the web.config file to set the directories